Lucas-G-A/quant-project/README.md

 **Key finding:** no single weighting scheme dominates across regimes.
 Momentum-score weighting maximized returns in the trending bull market — even edging out a passive benchmark on raw return — but produced the *worst* drawdown of all variants during the 2008 crisis, since concentrating into the highest-momentum names amplifies both upside and downside.
 Inverse-volatility weighting sacrificed returns during the bull run but delivered genuine risk reduction during the crisis, achieving a smaller max drawdown than even the passive benchmark.
 This is a direct, testable illustration of the tension between risk-parity-style position sizing and momentum-chasing.

+**Live deployment:** the momentum-score-weighted variant (the strongest bull-market performer) is running live on paper trading — see Live Deployment below.

 ## Strategy 2: Pairs Trading (Statistical Arbitrage)

 **Core idea:** rather than betting on market direction, find two stocks with a historically stable price relationship (cointegration) and bet on temporary divergences reverting to normal — long the relatively cheap leg, short the relatively expensive one.
 Designed to be market-neutral: broad market moves should largely cancel out between the long and short leg.